 - Babysit, bake, sell dinners, house sit... be creative.

 - Earn cash back from spending where you can.
-On Day 10, we talked about earning cash back from online shopping through Ebates for FREE.
+On Day 10, we talked about earning cash back from online shopping through Rakuten (formerly known as Ebates) for FREE.
 Every small bit helps.
 Earn money back when you spend on necessities and then use it to chip away at debt.
-Walmart, Pampers.com, and Amazon are just a few merchants that give cash back through Ebates.
-If you missed the overview of what Ebates has to offer, go HERE.
+Walmart, Pampers.com, and Amazon are just a few merchants that give cash back through Rakuten.
+If you missed the overview of what Rakuten has to offer, go HERE.